 “I am fluent in every language.”
 Her slight arms lifted the man off the ground with little effort.
 “I’ve existed before civilization and I shall remain long after your demise.”

-The deity tossed him across the room as if the 200-pound man weighed nothing at all.
-A cracking sound was heard as his body crashed into the concrete wall, his skull split open like a melon and he died instantly.
+The deity tossed him across the room as if the two-hundred-pound man weighed nothing at all.
+A cracking sound was heard as his body crashed into the concrete wall, his skull shattered as it hit the concrete and he died instantly.
 The worshipers watch in terror as a nefarious smile crossed Absalom’s face.

 “Does anyone else want to be helpful?”
 She said calmly while preening her robe.